 Memorable Manitobans: James Campbell Haig (1909-1980)

-Born at Winnipeg on 2 June 1909, son of John Thomas Haig and Josephine Dickie, he graduated from Kelvin High School (1926) and the University of Manitoba (1934).
+Born at Winnipeg on 2 June 1909, son of John Thomas Haig and Josephine Michael Dickie (1879-1953), he graduated from Kelvin High School (1926) and the University of Manitoba (1934).
 A corporate lawyer, made a Queen’s Counsel in 1960, he served as a member (1941-1951) and Chairman (1949-1950) of the Winnipeg School Board.
 He was a Bencher for the Law Society of Manitoba, a director and secretary of CJAY-TV, President of the Canadian Council of Crippled Children (1959-1960), and as a member of the Board of Regents of United College.
 A Progressive-Conservative, he was appointed to the Canadian Senate in 1962, retiring in December 1977.
 He died at Winnipeg on 5 February 1980.

 Birth registration, Manitoba Vital Statistics.